 - The rationale behind this requirement is to prevent the laying of spurious charges.
-87. Whether or not a case would actually be winnable in court is the domain of the judiciary and not the prosecutors.
+84. Whether or not a case would actually be winnable in court is the domain of the judiciary and not the prosecutors.
 That decision depends on the evidence presented to the court under cross-examination, where the prosecution is required to present prima facie evidence of each element of the crime.
 Only if the prosecution can during the trial establish a prima facie case which is strong enough to discharge the burden of proof will the accused be required to rebut it by raising a reasonable doubt.
-15 The court found that the trial court failed to comply with the basic rules of procedure when Nicholson J presumed that there was political meddling in the prosecution, even though this was allegedly not proved.
-16 The court held that the motive behind a prosecution is irrelevant insofar as a crime that ought to be prosecuted had been committed.
+11 The court found that the trial court failed to comply with the basic rules of procedure when Nicholson J presumed that there was political meddling in the prosecution, even though this was allegedly not proved.
+NDPP v Zuma (SCA) paras 44-54.
+The court held that the motive behind a prosecution is irrelevant insofar as a crime that ought to be prosecuted had been committed.
 NDPP v Zuma (SCA) para 37.
 The court concluded that it was difficult to see, in the light of the Shaik judgment, how the prosecution could have failed to prosecute me.
-The HSF is obviously pursuing its own brand of revisionist jurisprudence but is unfortunately doing so in bad faith and in an attempt to mislead the court. - 88.
-The bias of the HSF is further elaborated upon in paragraph 13 where it is alleged that the private prosecution "objective is not to hold Mr Downer accountable for any wrongdoing.
+NDPP v Zuma (SCA) para 51.
+The HSF is obviously pursuing its own brand of revisionist jurisprudence but is unfortunately doing so in bad faith and in an attempt to mislead the court. - 85.
+The bias of the HSF is further elaborated upon in paragraph 13 where it is alleged that my "objective is not to hold Mr Downer accountable for any wrongdoing.
 He arrives with no actionable claim.
 He pursues three charges ...that the NPA, itself, has declined to prosecute...Indeed, one need only look to Mr Zuma's swollen witness list and prolix summary of facts to identify the sham he intends to stage."
-Unable to contain its unrestrained and twisted contempt for Mr Zuma's rights, the HSF concludes in paragraph 14 that: "...this court must turn Mr Zuma's abuse of its processes away at the door.
+Unable to contain its unrestrained and twisted contempt for my rights, the HSF concludes in paragraph 14 that: "...this court must turn Mr Zuma's abuse of its processes away at the door.
 Any other result would allow Mr Zuma to use the court's process for ulterior purposes and to further avoid accountability.
 It would also allow for the debasement of our criminal justice system."
-No credible evidence is advance for this clearly flawed factual allegation.